Monisha-RK10/InProg/docs/docs.md

   `disp12MaxDiff=1`

   - Check consistency between left -> right and right -> left disparity maps.
-  - Helps reject occlusions and mismatches
+  - Helps reject occlusions and mismatches.

   `uniquenessRatio=10`

   - Reject matches too close in score to next-best match (helps accuracy).
-Ensures the best match is significantly better than the second-best
+  - Ensures the best match is significantly better than the second-best.

   `speckleWindowSize=100`